-The iconic Pulitzer Prize Gold Medal is awarded each year to the American newspaper that wins the Public Service category.
+The iconic Pulitzer Prize Gold Medal is awarded each year to the American new organization that wins the Public Service category.
 It is never awarded to an individual.
 However, through the years, the Medal has come to symbolize the entire Pulitzer program.

 In 1918, a year after the Prizes began, the medal was designed by sculptor Daniel Chester French and his associate Henry Augustus Lukeman.
 French later gained fame for his seated Lincoln at the Lincoln Memorial in Washington.
 One side of the medal displays the profile of Benjamin Franklin, apparently based on the bust by French sculptor Jean-Antoine Houdon.
 Decorating the other side is a husky, bare-chested printer at work, his shirt draped across the end of a press.
 Surrounding the printer are the words: "For disinterested and meritorious public service rendered by an American newspaper during the year…."